The Development of HIV Vaccines

 Current Status of HIV Vaccine Development

-The first priority in light of the positive results from the RV144 trial is for researchers to determine the “correlate of protection” from the prime-boost vaccine combination: that is, they must determine precisely how the prime-boost combination protected against infection with HIV.
-Researchers are studying whether antibodies were induced by the prime-boost combination (which could include multiple types of antibody responses); whether T-cell responses occurred; and whether the individual genetics of the study’s participants played a role in their responses to the vaccine combination.
-Currently, it appears that T-cell responses did not play a role in protecting against infection, and that the vaccine’s efficacy was related to an antibody response.
-However, the details of this response are not yet clear.
+The first priority in light of the positive results from the RV144 trial is for researchers to determine the correlate of protection from the prime-boost vaccine combination: that is, they must determine precisely how the prime-boost combination protected against infection with HIV.
+Researchers have studied the antibodies induced by the prime-boost combination (which include multiple types of antibody responses); whether T-cell responses occurred; and whether the individual genetics of the study’s participants played a role in their responses to the vaccine combination.
+A study published in 2012 indicates that T-cell responses likely did not play a role in protecting against infection, and that the vaccine’s efficacy was related to antibody responses to certain regions of viral envelope proteins.

-Additional studies are being planned to try to improve upon the immune response generated in the RV144 trial, even without specific details about the correlate of protection.
+Additional studies are ongoing to try to understand and improve upon the immune response generated in the RV144 trial.
+The (Pox-Protein Public-Private Partnership) has planned sequential future efficacy studies of RV144.

 Researchers are also studying the methodology and administrative approaches of RV144, in hopes of applying the knowledge gleaned from the largest HIV vaccine trial in history to improve the design of future trials.
 The trial was a major international collaboration between non-profit groups, private companies, and the Thai and U.S. governments: the two vaccines had originally been developed by VaxGen and Sanofi Pasteur; trial funding was provided by the U.S. National Institutes of Allergy and Infectious Diseases and the U.S. Army Medical Research and Materiel Command; and the study’s execution was carried out through the efforts of numerous cooperating organizations, led by the Thai Ministry of Public Health.
-Vaccine developers believe that much can be learned by examining not just the outcomes of the RV144 trial, but the challenges that arose over its six years and how they were handled by the participating organizations.
+Vaccine developers think that much can be learned by examining not just the outcomes of the RV144 trial, but the challenges that arose over its six years and how the participating organizations handled those challenges.

 Efforts and approaches completely separate from the RV144 trial are underway.
 Researchers are studying the previously mentioned “elite controllers” whose HIV infections never progress to AIDS, in hopes that whatever innate ability they have to control HIV might provide insights for vaccine development.
 Efforts are also being made to study individuals who never become infected with HIV despite being exposed to it repeatedly.

 Many other vaccine candidates are in various stages of testing and development.
 In addition to the canarypox-based recombinant vaccine used as the “prime” in the RV144 trial, recombinant candidates have also been developed based on adenovirus.
+A recent trial of this vaccine approach (HVTN 505) was halted in July 2013 because the vaccine failed to lower risk of infection in the recipients.
 Other genetically engineered candidates consist of a protein administered with an adjuvant – an agent included to further stimulate the immune system.

-Additionally, the positive results of a recent Simian Immunodeficiency Virus trial in rhesus macaque monkeys have raised the idea of using cytomegalovirus (CMV) as a vector in future HIV vaccine candidates.
-In this approach, T cells known as “killer T cells,” which can kill infected cells, provide the protection afforded by the vaccine.
-The SIV vaccine being tested used CMV as a vector, and resulted in longer-lasting immunity against SIV than all but one other SIV vaccine.*[8]
+Additionally, the positive results of a SIV vaccine trial in rhesus macaque monkeys have raised the idea of using cytomegalovirus (CMV) as a vector in future HIV vaccine candidates.
+In this approach, T cells known as killer T cells, which can kill infected cells, provide the protection afforded by the vaccine.**

-Researchers are now considering the possibility of a CMV-based HIV vaccine vector in hopes of generating long-lasting immunity against HIV.
-They are also advancing other vaccine approaches, such as candidates that stimulate immune responses in the mucosal surfaces of the gut – the same site of early HIV replication.
+Other vaccine approaches are advancing, such as candidates that stimulate immune responses in the mucosal surfaces of the gut – the same site of early HIV replication.

 Finally, researchers are exploring ways of generating antibodies to HIV.
-Antibodies are able to neutralize viruses before they are able to infect a person.
-The results of collaborative work in the last two years shows that some humans are able to create antibodies capable of neutralizing a wide range of HIV strains.
+Antibodies are able to neutralize viruses before they infect a person.
+The results of collaborative work in the last two years shows that some humans produce antibodies capable of neutralizing a wide range of HIV strains.
 These antibodies provide an excellent target for vaccine discovery by highlighting weaknesses on the surface of HIV.

 Many different groups are collaborating on these and other approaches to HIV vaccine development – perhaps more than for any vaccine development effort to date.
 Non-profit organizations, governments, pharmaceutical companies, philanthropic groups, and advocacy organizations are working together in what has become a truly global effort toward an HIV vaccine.